sciantix/sciantix-gui/README.md

 It contains  submodules:
 - The InputFields submodule (`sciantix-input-builder/classes/InputFields`) : representation of 1 option/value field that the app will give to it's user
 - The InputFiles submodule (`sciantix-input-builder/classes/InputFiles`) : structure and setup the fields into
-- The FileAccess submodule (`sciantix-input-builder/classes/FileAccess`) : handles accessing files (reading and printing)
+- The FileAccess submodule (`sciantix-input-builder/classes/FileAccess`) : handles accessing files (reading,  printing and ploting)
 - The OutputFiles submodule (`sciantix-input-builder/classes/OutputFiles`) : representation in memory of the output of Sciantix for the gui

 This module act as the backend of the app.